djberg96/sctp-socket/README.md

 ## Future Plans

-* Check for notification data and return it if encountered.
+* Add more constants.
-* Add specs.
+* Add more specs.
+* Add more notifications.

 ## Known Issues